cathysnider/cathysnider.github.io/behat.md

 ## Troubleshooting

-If attempts at logging in are failing due to too many failed login attempts, empty the flood table.
+If you can no longer login due to too many failed login attempts, empty the flood table.
 ```
 lando mysql
 -> use drupal7;